albiere/dotfiles/README.md

 ## Nvim

 My nvim configuration is set up in lua and plugins are managed via [Packer](https://github.com/wbthomason/packer.nvim).
 In order to install plugins, just run `:PackerSync` and everything should be configured properly.

+## Asdf

+No plugins are installed by default.
+Check [how to install plugins using asdf here](https://asdf-vm.com/guide/getting-started.html#_4-install-a-plugin)